-As Christians, we are called to have an outward focus, to see the needs of our neighbours, and to serve others.
-Jesus not only calls us to serve but also is our example.
+As Christians, we are called to have an outward focus, to have eyes for the needs of our neighbours, and to serve others.
+Jesus both calls us to serve and is our perfect example self-giving love.

 The King’s Hands

 The King's Hands is an outreach group where students find various ways of serving the community with a humble and Christ-like spirit.
 This group provides meals for our inner-city families through the Mustard Seed ministry, as well as sharing God's love through blood drives, clothing drives, and hospital visits.

 One Sunday a month, a group from King’s leads worship and a Bible study at the Edmonton Young Offenders Centre.
 The EYOC is also looking for people to lead a Bible study on Tuesday nights.
 If this sounds like something you’d like to be a part of, contact Tim Wood, Campus Pastor.

 The goal of the MASS movement is to promote action and change regarding social injustice on both a local and global level.
 We hope to advocate for radical change and to mobilize students to take action for a broken world.
 Look for this group at the clubs fair at the beginning of each semester.